 in order, Green Trails Maps map (63k:1)

 Many water sources dry up in the summer, particularly at higher

 elevations and especially in drought years -

 so may need to pack enough water for an

-tip: surface water can disappear underground but then re-appear
+Local tip: in sandy soil, surface water can disappear underground but then re-appear

-downstream - if no water is found at an expected location, first try
+downstream - so if no water is found at an expected location, first try

 looking downstream, then upstream.

-In the days after a winter storm, larger streams/rivers can swell to the point of being
+In the days after a winter storm, larger streams can swell to the point of being

 dangerous to cross, receding slowly after the rain stops.
 This is particularly true